-- Username = admin - Password = PASS - Password change is requested at first login. - Note: after each login attempt with wrong credentials a progressive delay is applied.
+- · Username = admin - Password = PASS

+Password change is requested at first login.

+Note: after each login attempt with wrong credentials a progressive delay is applied.
 See 3.5 Users' Configuration on how to create users.

-Configuration
+3. Configuration

-First-time configuration
+3.1 First time configuration

-- The controller is provided with an HTML user interface that can be accessed with any browser. - By default, the device is configured for dynamic IP address (DHCP): - You can get the MCX15/20B2 IP address in several ways: - Through USB.
-Within 10 minutes after powering up, the device writes a file with configuration settings into a USB flash drive, if present (see 3.9 Read current network configuration without web interface). - Through the local display of MCX15/20B2 (in models where it is present).
-Press and release X+ENTER immediately after powering up to enter the BIOS menu.
+The controller is provided with an HTML user interface that can be accessed with any browser.
+By default, the device is configured for dynamic IP address (DHCP):

+You can get the MCX15/20B2 IP address in a number of ways:

+- Through USB.
+Within 10 minutes after power up, the device writes a file with configuration settings into a USB flash drive, if present (see 3.9 Read current network configuration without web interface). - Through the local display of MCX15/20B2 (in models where it is present).
+Press and release X+ENTER immediately after power up to enter the BIOS menu.
 Then select GEN SETTINGS > TCP/IP. - Through the software tool MCXWFinder, which you can download from the MCX website.